How to add closed captions to your YouTube videos in 2024

 For now, YouTube can generate automatic captions in a few languages, including: English, German, Dutch, French, Italian, Spanish, Portuguese, Russian, Korean and Japanese (yes, I know, we Europeans are spoiled).

 Once you select the language, it should automatically generate a caption file if there’s speech in the video.
+It will take at least a few minutes, so come back a bit later to edit the generated subtitles.

 One way of generating auto-captions, in case you forgot to do it while uploading your video.